$19.95 – $35.95

 This grafted crabapple bears quarter-sized crabapples annually that fall free from the tree from October through December, with some lingering into January.
 This is a crabapple tree that deer are beating paths down to get to the apples in November and December here in Pennsylvania. #5 Crabapple is highly resistant or immune to cedar apple rust, fireblight, and powdery mildew.
 You may see some minor apple scab in a no-spray situation, but nothing debilitating to good fruit production.
 The vigor of this tree is extreme as it compounds growth very fast. #5 crabapple is exceptional in many ways, from growth, production, and disease resistance.
 It’s a wildlife tree and one that does its job very well.
 I would encourage you to plant this tree even in the deep south if you looking for a bulletproof tree and dropping crabapples during the months of November and December in that region.
-The mature height of #5 crabapple is 20’+ and suitable for plant hardiness zones 5-7.
+The mature height of #5 crabapple is 20’+ and suitable for plant hardiness zones 5-8.

 #5 Crabapple originates from southwestern Pennsylvania and is made possible by whitetail and fruit enthusiast Richard Grimes.
 He is fortunate to have some amazing chance seedlings that have grown into trees, such as #5, growing on his property from the remnants of an old apple orchard.
-Through grafting trees, we all enjoy the benefits of adding an exceptional wildlife tree such as #5 Crabapple to our properties.
+Through grafting trees, we all enjoy the benefits of adding an exceptional wildlife tree, such as #5 Crabapple, to our properties.
 This tree has already proven to be bulletproof into the deep south.
 If you’re looking to plant one of the best crabapples to plant in states such as Georgia, Alabama, Mississippi, Louisiana, southern Arkansas, and Oklahoma, #5 is one to be planting.
 The fruit is released from the tree and falls free during November and December in this region.

 The #5 Crabapple is made by using plant tissue from the original tree and attaching it to the new roots.
 This process essentially gives you an identical tree to the one you see in the picture and description.